Hyacinth12303/Google-Play-2021-data/README.md

 This project aims to:

-Gain insights into the Android game market by exploring and visualizing data on game categories, installs, ratings, and growth.
+- Gain insights into the Android game market by exploring and visualizing data on game categories, installs, ratings, and growth.

-Understand the trend of what makes a game reach the top 100 in a category Clean and prepare the data for modeling.
+- Understand the trend of what makes a game reach the top 100 in a category

-Determine the important features to improve model accuracy.
+- Clean and prepare the data for modeling.

-Build predictive models to estimate average ratings and reassign game ranks.
+- Determine the important features that affect the rank of a game.

-Visualize the results of the rank reassignment.
+- Build predictive models to estimate average ratings and reassign game ranks.